Location Trends Report: Connected life in 2018 and beyond

 The number of digital-powered and connected technologies that have become a routine part of our day-to-day lives is growing.
 They are joining an increasingly autonomous system that is able to predict situations and events and to prescribe measures to manage or to prevent them.
 For example: having a connected washing machine that knows if you have enough detergent left is already pretty advanced.
 As cloud networking and machine learning is applied to historical models, your new washing machine already knows when you’re going to run out of detergent, and it acts accordingly so that you have an uninterrupted supply.

 The autonomous world has promised to help us to solve problems that were previously beyond human capabilities, and do so in an imperceptible timeframe.
-To enhance human lives, these systems ask for responsibility to create solutions that go beyond efficiency and optimisation to understand human aspirations.
+To enhance human lives, these systems ask for responsibility to create solutions that go beyond efficiency and optimization to understand human aspirations.

 Combining individuals, companies and governments that act in line with their values will empower us to solve environmental and societal issues – all parties involved must live up to their responsibilities to create and sustain a better world.